Trump ex-campaign head Manafort changes mind, cooperates in Russia probe

 Manafort made millions of dollars working in Ukraine before taking an unpaid position with Trump’s campaign for five months.

-He led the campaign when Trump was selected as the Republican presidential nominee at the party convention.

-Moscow rejects the conclusions of U.S. intelligence agencies that it interfered in the American democratic process and Trump denies campaign collusion.
+Rudy Giuliani, the former New York City mayor who is representing Trump in the Russia probe, said Manafort cooperating with Mueller was not a problem for his client.

-“He knows nothing harmful to the president and the plea is the best evidence of that,” Rudy Giuliani, the former New York City mayor who is representing Trump in the Russia probe, told Reuters.
+“He knows nothing harmful to the president and the plea is the best evidence of that,” Giuliani told Reuters.

 Later in 2016, Manafort oversaw the Republican National Convention that nominated Trump for the presidency.
 During the convention, the party’s platform on Ukraine was altered in a way that made it more in line with Russian interests.